MateuszPsuja/words/README.md

 npm install
 rename environment.dev.ts.example to environment.dev.ts
-edit file and add wordsApiKey (wordnik) edit file and add translateApiKey (yandex translation) npm start to serve application
+edit file and add wordsApiKey (wordnik) npm start to serve application

-You need api key for wordnik.com and yandex translation.
+You need api key for wordnik.com
 You can put api keys in environment files.

 You can obtain keys here: